 A vial is a small charm with a tiny opening.
-Lonité can create a vial from your memorial diamond before mounting it into your cremation ring.
+Lonité can create a vial from your cremation diamond before mounting it into your cremation ring.
 We will create a small sealable opening into which you can insert tiny contents that your loved one used before their death.

-The contents inside the vial, made out of a Purely Colorless™ memorial diamond, can be seen from the outside.
+The contents inside the vial, made out of a Purely Colorless™ cremation diamond, can be seen from the outside.
 This design allows you to preserve precious contents in the sealable vial capsule.
 This extremely unique design carefully treasures a physical memory of your loved one in the most secure and tangible way.

 Personalized messages can be hand stamped or engraved into beautifully crafted rings.
 What’s more, you can also create a personalized message stencil using your loved one’s handwriting.
 This cremation jewelry ring design is ideal for people who want to remember a special message from the deceased loved one.

 You can also add the name of your loved one to the memorial diamond ring made from cremation ashes.
-Laser inscription makes it possible to engrave your personalized love message or a special date on the griddle of the diamond.
+Laser inscription makes it possible to engrave your personalized love message or a special date on the girdle of the diamond.

 What better way to remember a loved one than to capture and duplicate their exact fingerprint onto a ring?
-This absolutely unique cremation ring design allows you to feel the fingerprint of your loved one as you look at the memorial diamond ring made form their cremation ashes.
+This absolutely unique cremation ring design allows you to feel the fingerprint of your loved one as you look at the cremation diamond ring made form their cremation ashes.

 Inner Message Ring